Effective Field Theories and Cosmological Scattering Equations: Six-point NLSM from the worldsheet

-In the following, we will focus our attention on the object $A_{{\rm NLSM}}$, which is understood to act on the contact diagram, and impose momentum conservation along the boundary.
-In order to evaluate the worldsheet integral, we expand $ ({\rm Pf} A^{15}_{15} )^2 $
+In the following we will focus our attention on $A_{{\rm NLSM}}$, which is understood to act on the contact diagram, and impose momentum conservation along the boundary.
+In order to evaluate the worldsheet integral, we expand $ ({\rm Pf} A^{15}_{15} )^2 $ as